salvacarrion/awesome-nlp/embeddings/README.md

 [Bag of Tricks for Efficient Text Classification](https://arxiv.org/pdf/1607.01759.pdf), Armand Joulin, Edouard Grave, Piotr Bojanowski, Tomas Mikolov

+- **Summary: **Extension of Word2Vec to learn form char n-grams instead of complete words
+- **Core idea:** Use a bag of n-grams as additional features to capture some partial information about the local word order.
+- **Key achievement:** Efficient method for text classification
+- **Implementation details:**
+  - Hierarchical Softmax, DFS to discart small probabilities, top-k with binary heap, efficient mapping of n-grams with the hashing trick

 ## Sentence Embedding

 ### ELMo